bradleypeabody/MacNagios/README.md

 Since I'm writing this this document as I'm first releasing the software, the total number of questions I've received is zero.
 With a static frequency of zero for all questions, the only thing that made sense was to list whatever came to mind, in random order:

+### Why do I have to edit a config file? - this is a Mac app!

+Well, this is sysadmin tool.
+If you don't know how to edit a config file, you very likely don't need this app.

 ### Are you Scottish?
 No.  But Scotland is cool.